YasaswiS/BooleansCalendar/README.md

 - Finally, I included time complexities in the LinkedList Lab based on the output.
 The code for this can be found [here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/labs/Aditya/AdityaLinkedList.html#L45-L47).
 - The Ticket I created for the LinkedList Lab can be found [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1).
 It's at the very bottom of the "Completed" section of the Scrum Board.

+###### Neil Sahai

+Grade: 5/5

+Justifications:

+- I met all of the criteria outlined in the "LinkedLists Lab" assignment on Canvas.
+- I built the LinkedLists Lab into the individual section of our project.
+Click [here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/java/com/booleans/calendar/FRQ/Neil/LinkedList.java) to see the LinkedList Lab.
+- I developed the ability to add to the head, middle, and back of the linked list.[Here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/java/com/booleans/calendar/FRQ/Neil/LinkedList.java)
+- Deployed the ability to add to the head of the linked list.
+[Here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/labs/Neil/NeilLinkedList.html)
+- The Ticket I created for the LinkedList Lab can be found [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1).
+It's at the very bottom of the "Completed" section of the Scrum Board.

 ------------------------------------------------------ Week 4 ------------------------------------------------------

 ## Self Grading